 Immuta Marketplace: Immuta Marketplace Data Product.[data product ID]

-That simple step of Immuta automatically adding that attribute to the user upon approval will trigger Immuta to provision the access in the native data platform(s) per the policy.
+That simple step of Immuta automatically adding that attribute to the user upon approval will trigger Immuta to provision the access in the remote data platform(s) per the policy.

-If you would like to understand how the policy is translated into an actual set of grants in your data platform, please review the integration documentation for the specific data platform.
+If you would like to understand how the policy is translated into an actual set of grants in your data platform, review the for the specific data platform.

 Let's break the policy down step by step: